Is Changing Lawyers Allowed?Posted on: February 17, 2023

 - Your attorney makes you feel disrespected or uncomfortable.

 Even if one or more of these are true, you may still be on the fence about replacing your attorney.
 In this case, you can always take advantage of another attorney’s free consultation and get a second opinion to find out if your concerns are justified.

 If you have concerns about how your personal injury case is being handled by your current lawyer, it may be worthwhile to meet face-to-face with that attorney and discuss what changes, if any, need to be made.
 You may find that addressing the issues allows you to move forward in a positive way.

-However, if you leave that meeting feeling the same or worse about the situation, it may be time to make a change.
+However, if you leave that meeting feeling the same or worse about the situation—or you cannot even get that meeting scheduled—it may be time to make a change.
 Luckily, the process of switching attorneys is a simple one.